Welcome to Skaggs Faucette LLP

 Jason Skaggs

 Jason has appeared in federal and state courts throughout California, and represented clients in trial, arbitration, mediation, and administrative proceedings.
-The subject matters of these representations include contractual and other commercial disputes, unfair competition, securities litigation, partnership disputes, employment, legal ethics issues, probate/trust litigation, homeowners association disputes, banking law, anti-SLAPP motions, copyright and trademark, cybersquatting, and class actions.
+The subject matters of these representations include contractual and other commercial disputes, unfair competition, partnership and LLC disputes, employment, legal ethics issues, probate/trust litigation, anti-SLAPP motions, cybersquatting, and class actions.
 Jason has also lectured on legal ethics and the use of expert witnesses.
-Jason has been selected as a “Super Lawyer” in every year from 2013 to 2023 by Northern California Super Lawyers magazine, and as a "Rising Star" (top attorneys under 40) from 2010-2012.
+Jason has been selected as a “Super Lawyer” in every year from 2013 to 2025 by Northern California Super Lawyers magazine, and as a "Rising Star" (top attorneys under 40) from 2010-2012.
 The magazine also named Jason to the “Top 100” list of Northern California attorneys in 2015.
 Jason has an AV® Preeminent™ Peer Review Rating from Martindale-Hubbell.

 Jason opened his own practice in 2009, and joined with Jeff Faucette in 2012 to form Skaggs Faucette LLP.
 Jason's clients include:

 Jason's recent work includes obtaining summary judgment on behalf of Fekkai in federal court in a right of publicity case wherein the court also awarded Fekkai its attorneys' fees.
 He also successfully litigated multiple lawsuits on behalf of family matriarch involving claims including breach of fiduciary duty related to trusts and partnerships by prevailing on summary judgment motions and a statutory buyout motion.
 Jason also obtained two arbitration awards on behalf of Intuit, and prevailed in a court trial on a breach of contract claim (after obtaining a writ of attachment) on behalf of Mobilitas Technologies.
+Most recently, in the summer of 2025, he obtained ruling from the First District Court of Appeal granting the anti-SLAPP motion he filed in a case seeking to rescind a settlement agreement based on "menace," and obtained a summary judgment ruling in Santa Clara Superior Court regarding a series of loans that included claims of usury.
 The amicus curiae brief that Jason filed in the Ninth Circuit Court of Appeals on behalf of the Association of Corporate Counsel and the U.S. Chamber of Commerce was featured in the National Law Journal and Inside Counsel.
 Jason’s efforts in anti-SLAPP litigation have also been discussed in the Recorder legal newspaper.

 Jason was a partner at Howard Rice Nemerovski Canady Falk & Rabkin in San Francisco prior to opening his own practice.
 He was elected as a partner in 2006 after working as an associate at Howard Rice since 1999.
 Jason joined Howard Rice following a clerkship with the Honorable Procter Hug Jr., the then-Chief Judge of the United States Court of Appeals for the Ninth Circuit.